fernandojunior/python-boilerplate-module/project_name/README.md

   $ tox
   $ coverage run -m py.test && coverage report --show-missing
   ```

+  You can run all these commands automatically with `make all`.
+Run `make help` for more information.

 8. Stage the files for the first commit to your repository.